 - It was common for loan originators to get paid via YSP

-- Which simply raises the borrower’s interest rate and thus their monthly payment
+- This simply raised the borrower’s interest rate and thus their monthly payment

-- But doesn’t result in any direct costs at closing
+- But it didn’t result in any direct costs to the borrower at closing

-An example would be a broker who charges no mortgage points or fees, but charges a YSP of 2% on a $400,000 loan.
+An example would be a broker who charged no mortgage points or fees, but charged a YSP of 2% on a $400,000 loan.
 The total compensation to the broker is $8,000, and the other fees associated with the loan may be $3,500.

 The borrower won’t have to pay the $3,500 in fees as it will be subtracted from the broker’s YSP of $8,000, leaving the broker with $4,500 net commission.
 It sounds like a good deal, but the interest rate the borrower ultimately receives may be substantially higher than it would be at the par rate.